knat/Metah/README.md

 (Click [here](https://github.com/knat/Metah/blob/master/README.md) to view this article in full width.)
 # Metah.W: A Workflow Metaprogramming Language#

-Metah.W(MW) is a C#-derived metaprogramming language for Windows Workflow Foundation 4.5.
+Metah.W(MW) is a C#-derived metaprogramming language for Windows Workflow Foundation(WF) 4.5.
 It provides an alternative way of composing activities to the WF designer.

 Why Metah.W?
 If we think WF runtime as an advanced CLR, then Metah.W is an advanced C#.